remyCases/MSLYYC_exploration/CONTRIBUTING.md

 ## Types of Contributions

+Currently the main part of the project is to rewrite YYTK and Aurie in plain C99. we expect contributions to be focused on the port.

-We welcome all kinds of contributions through pull requests, including:
+However, we welcome all kinds of contributions through pull requests, including:
 - Bug fixes
 - Feature implementations
 - Documentation improvements